riteshsah018/CODSOFT_DataScience/README.md

 # CODSOFT
-CODSOFT Data Science Internship (Task 1–4)
+**CODSOFT Data Science Internship (Task 1–4)**
 This repository showcases my work for the CODSOFT Data Science Internship.
 It includes:

-Exploratory Data Analysis
+  1.Exploratory Data Analysis

-Data Visualization
+  2.Data Visualization

-Machine Learning Models
+  3.Machine Learning Models

-Python-based implementation
+  4.Python-based implementation
   Each task is organized into separate folders with scripts, datasets, and results.